 Equal Employment Opportunity

-The Office of Civil Rights (OCR) administers and ensures Agency compliance with the laws, regulations, policies, and guidance that prohibit discrimination in the Federal workplace based on race, color, national origin, religion, sex ((including pregnancy, sexual orientation involving transgender status/gender identity, sex-stereotyping, and sexual harassment), age, disability, genetic information, or reprisal.
+The Office of Civil Rights (OCR) administers and ensures Agency compliance with the laws, regulations, policies, and guidance that prohibit discrimination in the Federal workplace based on race, color, national origin, religion, sex (including pregnancy, sexual orientation involving transgender status/gender identity, sex-stereotyping, and sexual harassment), age, disability, genetic information, or reprisal.
+OCR processes EEO complaints filed by GSA associates (employees and former employees) and applicants for employment.
+The Associate Administrator and EEO Director for OCR is Aluanda R. Drain.

 Equal Pay Act of 1963, 29 USC 206(d) (EPA) which amends the Fair Labor Standards and is intended to eliminate sex discrimination in the payment of wages.